 This next (and last) master category is all non-YNAB stuff.
 This is the last category, because it’s funded last, and only with funds that couldn’t be better used further up the list.
 Well, except for paying me and Uncle Sam.
 Those are important.

-Interest – it’s cute how much this is each month.
+- Interest – it’s cute how much this is each month.

-Shareholder Distributions – this is where I track money that flows out of the business to me, either as a direct payment, or as an expense that’s not a business expense (like when I bought my dog).
+- Shareholder Distributions – this is where I track money that flows out of the business to me, either as a direct payment, or as an expense that’s not a business expense (like when I bought my dog).

 - Quarterlies – I fund this each month, based on profits earned from the prior month, and then pay out the category balance on 4/15, 6/15, 9/15 and 1/15 (of the next year).
 EVERY SMALL BUSINESS OWNER NEEDS THIS CATEGORY.

-Other Investments – sometimes an interesting investment pops up, and I’ll fund this a little bit so I can jump on the opportunity.
+- Other Investments – sometimes an interesting investment pops up, and I’ll fund this a little bit so I can jump on the opportunity.

-Real Estate – I put a little bit here, if there’s any left.
+- Real Estate – I put a little bit here, if there’s any left.
 It goes toward my rental property empire (2).
 This is a way for me to not keep all of my eggs in one basket (YNAB).

-Betterment – to keep things sane on the personal side of things, I contribute to Betterment directly from the business account.
+- Betterment – to keep things sane on the personal side of things, I contribute to Betterment directly from the business account.
 This is basically an owner distribution, but I capture it separately because I care about it enough to do so 🙂 This also means that all of our required “saving” happens with money that never hits our checking account.
 Which has made it easier for me to give the budgeting reins to Julie.

 Reading back through this post, I find 1) that it was fairly therapeutic and 2) quite detailed.
 For those of you that asked the simple question of, “How does YNAB have its categories set up?”
 I think you got more than you bargained for 🙂 Happy to answer questions in the comments.

-Remember, budgeting is not restrictive.
+Budgeting is not restrictive.
 You won’t be spending less, you’ll be spending right.
-You can do this!
-Today.
-Right now.
-What do you have to lose?
-Except all that debt and stress.
-(Ok, so kind of a lot.)
+So what do you have to lose?
+Except all that debt and stress?